mysterious-coding/base_entranced/README.md

 Set url with `/g_dlurl`; clients with SMod can download

 ####Quiet rcon
-Use `/g_quietrcon` to avoid publishing mis-typed commands to everyone on the server.
+Mis-typed commands are no longer sent out as a chat message to everyone on the server.

 ####Lag icon above head
 Players with 999 ping show a lag icon above their head in-game.